 Then poke a few holes in it with a small screwdriver so that the water can escape in a few additional areas.
 Don’t make the holes large enough for the soil to escape.

 Fill your new raised bed with garden soil.
 Choose good healthy soil enriched with manure, this will help your veggies be as healthy as possible.
 Fill it leaving just about 2″ of space up to the top edge.

 Spread the Seeds

 I recommend carrots because they’re easy.
-Sprinkle the carrot seeds over the soil using a size control seeder.
+Sprinkle the carrot seeds over the soil using a seeder to prevent overseeding.
 It makes spreading the tiny carrot seeds easier and more consistent.
 It’s really easy to over plant a container of carrot seeds because they cannot easily be seen once they hit the soil.

-Cover the seeds with a layer of soil about half an inch thick and then pat it down to secure the seeds.
+Cover the seeds with a thin layer of soil about ½” thick and then pat it down to hold the seeds.
 Water them gently and you’re done.

-Step 1: Line the raised bed with metal mesh or plastic bird netting and staple it down securely.
+Step 1: Line the raised bed with metal mesh and staple it down securely

-Step 2: Line the raised bed with 3 layers of landscape fabric and staple it down securely.
+Step 2: Line the raised bed with layers of landscape fabric and staple it down securely

 Please leave a comment if you need more details or help with building your own raised bed on a pallet.